Social Media Is Bad for Artists (And We All Know It)

 Accessibility

 The basic principles of social media are good ones.
 It is a democratic approach to sharing opinions and art, accessible to anyone with a smartphone around the world β at no point in history have we had equal opportunities like that.
 In theory, anyone can make it on social media and it could be a diverse platform.
-At the same time algorithms affect what we consume.
-We do not get to see the true variety of what is out there since our personal social media bubble is perfectly tailored to our supposed liking.
+However, algorithms do affect what we consume.
+We do not get to see the true variety of what is out there since our personal social media bubble is perfectly tailored to our assumed liking.

 Connection